 Windsor is a very small town located in the state of Ohio.
 With a population of 4,082 people and just one neighborhood, Windsor is the 308th largest community in Ohio.

-When you are in Windsor, you'll notice that it is more blue-collar than most other communities in America.
-56.95% of Windsor’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Windsor is a blue-collar town, with 56.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Windsor is a town of construction workers and builders, production and manufacturing workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Windsor who work in farm management occupations (14.26%), office and administrative support (11.67%), and maintenance occupations (7.48%).

 Another important characteristic of Windsor is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.